This topic provides answers to frequently asked questions (FAQs) about the speech recognition service.

 SRT subtitle file generation

-Not at this time.
-You will need to assemble the file yourself using the timestamps in the response.
+Not currently.
+You need to splice the subtitle file yourself based on the timestamp information in the returned results.

 Supported audio encoding formats